Podcast Series Called “Dr. Death” Shines Spotlight on Problems with Tort Reform

 Sometimes a story is so horrifying that the details are hard to believe – like the story of Christopher Duntsch.
-The former Texas neurosurgeon is currently serving life in prison, and a new podcast titled “Dr. DEATH” (released by Wondery) tells not only the story of Duntsch’s thirty-three victims, but also investigates the medical system failure to stop the deadly rampage from continuing.
+The former Texas neurosurgeon is currently serving life in prison, and a new podcast titled “Dr. DEATH” (released by Wondery) tells not only the story of Duntsch’s thirty-three victims, but also investigates the medical system negligence that resulted in failure to stop the deadly rampage from continuing.
 The story also highlights the very important (and controversial) issue of tort reform, which limits the amount injured parties can seek as financial compensation when filing medical malpractice claims.

 Texas, where Duntsch practiced, is known as a “tort reform” state.
 Tort reform means there is a financial cap limiting the amount of damages that medical malpractice victims can collect.
 For example, Texas law states that claimants may only recover up to $250,000 against defendants who are healthcare providers.
 Financial caps make it hard for injured victims and grieving family members to recover compensatory damages – and Duntsch’s victims said it also made it harder for them to find legal representation.
 It is important to note that some states have tort reform and others do not – and that cut off amounts and other details often vary.